raphaelmansuy/tutorials/07_agent/12_chapter.md

 Based on recent official Google announcements and documentation (as of June 2025), here's what's happening in the enterprise AI agent space:

 - **Gemini 2.5 models** with up to 2 million token context windows are enabling entirely new classes of agents
-- **Gemini 2.5 Flash and Pro** are now Generally Available (GA) on Vertex AI for enterprise production use
+- **Gemini 2.5 Flash and Pro** are now Generally Available (GA) with stable pricing and production-ready deployment
-- **Gemini 2.5 Flash-Lite** is available in Preview as the fastest, most cost-efficient model for high-frequency tasks
+- **Gemini 2.5 Flash-Lite** is available in Preview (model: `gemini-2.5-flash-lite-preview-06-17`) as the fastest, most cost-efficient model for high-frequency tasks
-- **Live API** brings human-like voice interactions to enterprise systems (generally available on Vertex AI)
+- **Live API** with Gemini 2.0 Flash Live (model: `gemini-2.0-flash-live-001`) enables low-latency bidirectional voice and video interactions
-- **Thinking capabilities** provide explicit reasoning with enhanced "thinking models" across the 2.5 family
+- **Thinking capabilities** with configurable thinking budgets provide explicit reasoning across the 2.5 family
-- **Video generation (Veo 3)** is expanding to more regions and users, including mobile app integration
+- **Video generation (Veo 2)** is production-ready with text-to-video and image-to-video capabilities, while **Veo 3** is in private preview
 - **Agent Development Kit (ADK)** v1.0.0 for Python and v0.1.0 for Java provide production-ready agent frameworks
-- **Native image generation** is now available directly within Gemini 2.0 Flash models
+- **Imagen 4** delivers highest quality image generation in public preview on Vertex AI
+- **Lyria 2** provides enterprise-grade music generation, now generally available

 This chapter explores not just what's possible, but what's **available today** and how to position your organization for the agent-driven future that's already arriving.